 The Best Time to Buy a House

-It can also the worst time to buy a home.
-The spring selling market often results in way too much competition for the same homes.
-Except for one day.
+It can also be the worst time to buy a home because the spring selling market often results in way too much competition for the same homes—except for one day.
 There is one day in the spring that buyers will have the edge against all the other buyers.
 In fact, they might be the only buyers out looking at homes on that day.

 Almost nobody looks at homes on Christmas Day.
 It doesn't matter whether you are a Christian nor whether you celebrate that holiday, there are much lower numbers of buyers shopping for a home in December.
-But buying on or near Christmas Day is a smart move.
-If you scout out the homes on which you'd like to make offers a few days before Christmas, you'll be better positioned.
-Why is the Christmas holiday season so attractive?
+Buying on or near Christmas Day is a smart move.

-Of course, the key is to find a real estate agent who will a) work on Christmas and b) be aggressive enough to worm her way into the seller's home without batting an eyelash.
-Those agents are out there.
-When I was in Hawaii last December, I followed my own advice and bought a home.
-Pass the eggnog.
+Of course, the key is to find a real estate agent who will work on Christmas and be aggressive enough to worm their way into the seller's home without batting an eyelash.